coderamen666/srd-v3.5-md/spells/spells-m-o.md

 out of range of your current position), and the soul in the *magic jar* returns to its body (or dies if it is out of range).
-Destroying the receptacle ends the spell, and the spell can be dispelled at either the *magic jar* or at the host's location.
+Destroying the receptacle ends the spell, and the spell can be dispelled at either the *magic jar* or at the host’s location.

 *Focus:* A gem or crystal worth at least 100 gp.